 c‑tree Date Epochs

 c‑treeACE SQL Date columns are stored as 32-bit unsigned integers with the value representing the number of days since 28 Feb 1700 (day 0).
 Within c‑treeACE this represented in the DODA resource as a CT_DATE type.
-A description of why this epoch was chosen is given further later in this article.
+A description of why this epoch was chosen is given later in this article.

 c‑treeACE SQL Time columns (CT_TIME) are also a 32-bit unsigned integer with the value representing the number of seconds since midnight.
 (There are 86,400 seconds in a day.)

 As both of these types are simple integer values, it is very easy to add and subtract dates or times directly from their respective types.
 Notice that negative values do not have meaning in these representations.

 Combining these values into a single CTDATETIME, a timestamp value, is stored as a CT_TIMES type in the DODA as a double value.
 The value on the left side of the decimal is the date component, that same value as a CTDTATE field would represent.
 The value to the right of the decimal represents the time, and is a bit more interesting.
 It is the value of what a CTTIME would represent as a fraction of the total seconds in a day.
 That is, it is CTTIME / 86,400.
 (As a division, there is handling of minor roundoff errors involved.)

 Note that the core c‑tree API itself does not have any native date or time handling functions nor does it require any interpretation of what the values are.
 The CT_DATE, CT_TIME and CT_TIMES field types are solely dependent upon the implemented application’s interpretation of the values.

 Requests have been made for retrieving the current time and date.
 While the traditional c‑tree API doesn’t provide native date and time functions, the c‑treeDB C and C++ APIs support these useful activities: